 A common situation in Business Intelligence is that an organization uses a financial year (fiscal year) different from the calendar year.
 Which fiscal year to use, varies between businesses and countries.
-[Wikipedia]
+[Wikipedia] But how would you solve that in QlikView?

 A fiscal year other than the calendar year implies a number of additional requirements in the QlikView app: The most obvious is that the year used in all charts and reports must correspond to the fiscal year which runs over a different set of dates than the calendar year.